defi-wonderland/hardhat-account-abstraction/README.md

 ### How does default smart account deployment work?

-When you use a `PRIVATE_KEY` and no set `smartAccount` in the config we will deploy a smart account for you, this signer is considered the owner of the smart account, however the sender address for all interactions will be the `smartAccount` not the signer.
+When you use a `PRIVATE_KEY` and no set `smartAccount` in the config we will deploy a smart account for you, your signer will be the owner of the smart account, however the sender address for all interactions will be the `smartAccount` not the signer.
 We use your signer address as a salt when deploying the smart account so it will be unique to your signer and reuseable no matter how many times you run the scripts.

 ### Supported Paymaster Types